udocker - be anywhere

 - The

-is filled with library paths from the container and itsld.so.cache
+LD_LIBRARY_REALis filled with library paths from the container and itsld.so.cache. - Changes made by the user to

-are intercepted- the pathnames are adjusted to container locations and inserted in
+LD_LIBRARY_PATHare intercepted:- The pathnames are adjusted to container locations and inserted in

-- the pathnames are adjusted to container locations and inserted in
+- The pathnames are adjusted to container locations and inserted in

 udocker: Fakechroot engine (F3 and F4) - I